voidpumpkin/structural-convert/README.md

   - TryFrom
   - TryInto
 - Inner fields type conversion using `.into()`/`.try_into()`
-- Field skip functionality when deriving for From and TryFrom
 - Rename enum variants and named fields
+- Skip enum variants and named fields

 ## Features Wishlist

-- Fallback to default per variant/field
+- Fallback to default per enum variant and named fields
-- Skipping fields for Into / TryInto, for:
-  - Unnamed Enum variants
-  - Named Enum variants
-  - Unnamed Struct fields
-  - Named Struct fields

 ## Examples